The truth about the AS11-40-5863/69 photoshopped compilation

 Answer Ed Hengeveld: “I have little to add to the explanation on the ALSJ, except that the ‘sun’ is a Photoshop effect that I placed approximately where the sun would be in the sky.
 I don’t remember exactly what I used for the bottom left, but I know I copied little parts of lunar surface from other areas of the photo, like a puzzle, to fill in the blanks.
 It was not meant to create a scientifically correct photo, but to combine the images into an artistically pleasing result.
 So please don’t waste your time comparing details on the lunar surface with other photos, because these may actually belong in a different spot.
 I hope this answers your question.”

-As we noticed that the top antenna of the image could not have been from the Apollo 11 mission we replied with another question, as the ALSJ caption told that the top antenna was from the Apollo 11 mission.
+As we had noticed that the top antenna of the image could not have been from the Apollo 11 mission (as the caption claimed) we replied with another question.

 Question AwE130: I have one more question as an ALSJ contributor sent me an email.
 He told me that the top antenna was from an image of Apollo 14.
 I assumed that it was taken from AS11-44-6576.
 What is the correct answer?*